 [signature]

 Following up to your initial emails is vital, especially after a cold email that didn’t receive a response.
-Sending 4 to 7 emails as part of your sales sequence, rather than just 1 to 3, can triple your reply rate.
+Sending 4 to 7 emails as part of your sales sequence can triple your reply rate.
+Some people fail to respond due to time restrictions or forgetfulness, and pursuing the same targets from multiple angles improves success rates.

 Hi [name],